JelteF/derive_more/impl/doc/display.md

 assert_eq!(format!("{:03}", MyInt(7)), "007");
 ```

-If the `#[display("...", args...)]` attribute is specified and can be trivially substituted with a delegation
+If the `#[display("...", args...)]` attribute is specified and can be trivially substituted with a transparent
-call to the inner type, then delegation will work too:
+delegation call to the inner type, then additional [formatting parameters][1] will work too:
 ```rust
 # use derive_more::Display;
 #